-The purpose of this policy is to provide staff with guidelines to receive, inspect, distribute, and send mail in a way that complies with laws, postal regulations, and jail interests of safety, security, order and treatment.
-It also outlines instructions for disposing of contraband found in mail.
+The purpose of this policy is to provide members with guidelines to receive, inspect, distribute, and send mail in a way that complies with laws, postal regulations, and AJ interests of safety, security, order and treatment.
+This policy also outlines instructions for disposing of contraband found in mail.